By Tim Gaynor and Taha Zargoun

 "We went in and brought Gaddafi out.
 He was saying 'what's wrong?
 What's wrong?
 What's going on?'.
 Then we took him and put him in the car," Bakeer said.

-Other government fighters who said they took part in Gaddafi's capture, separately confirmed Bakeer's version of events, though one said the man who ruled Libya for 42 years was shot and wounded at the last minute by one of his own men.
+One of the others who said he took part in the capture of the man who ruled Libya for 42 years said Gaddafi was shot and wounded at the last minute by one of his own men.

 "One of Muammar Gaddafi's guards shot him in the chest," said Omran Jouma Shawan.